 By Frankie from As the Bird Flies

-Once upon a time it was called “The End of the World” because those who stood on the shores of Cabo da Roca – which literally translates to Rocky Cape and you’ll see why! – had no idea that other lands existed beyond the ocean’s horizon, and you can see what they meant as the blue seas stretch for miles and miles and miles.
+Once upon a time, it was called “The End of the World” because of those who stood on the shores of Cabo da Roca – which literally translates to Rocky Cape, and you’ll see why! – had no idea that other lands existed beyond the ocean’s horizon, and you can see what they meant as the blue seas stretch for miles and miles and miles.

 By Bruno from Amass Cook

 Peniche is a sunny coastal city in the district of Leiria, idyllically set upon a peninsula surrounded by the Atlantic Ocean and within a day trip from Lisbon.